claritylab/lucida/lucida/speechrecognition/README.md

 ## Note:

-If you want to use another ASR implementation, you can start by creating a separate folder parallel to parallel.
+If you want to use another ASR implementation, you can start by creating a separate folder parallel to `kaldi_asr`.